raghavp96/raghavp96.github.io/README.md

-# Elm App
+# Website

+This is my website, written in Elm!
+This is my first extensive project with Elm and I learned a lot - there's still a lot of stuff I don't know, but it's a start `:)`.
 This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).

 ## Available scripts